cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 Finally, latency can be a concern.
 A large CNN or LSTM might take longer to evaluate than a logistic regression.
 However, many deep models used for fraud are not excessively large (e.g., an LSTM with a few hundred units), and with optimized inference (batching, quantization, etc.) they can often still meet real-time requirements.
-We discuss latency more later, but suffice it to say that deploying deep models at scale might necessitate GPU acceleration or model optimizations in high-throughput environments.
+I discuss latency more later, but suffice it to say that deploying deep models at scale might necessitate GPU acceleration or model optimizations in high-throughput environments.

 ## Real-Time Suitability